sparoodata/mongolens_new/README.md

 #### Other Features: New Database Metadata

-When MongoDB Lens creates a new database via `create-database` or `create-database-and-switch` tools , it automatically adds a `metadata` collection containing a single document.
+When MongoDB Lens creates a new database via `create-database` or `create-database-and-switch` tools, it automatically adds a `metadata` collection containing a single document.
 This serves several purposes:

 - MongoDB only persists databases containing at least one collection
 - Records database creation details (timestamp, tool version, user)